-- perform FGM abroad (sections 4 and 1 of the act)
+- perform FGM abroad (sections 4 and 1 of the 2003 Act)

-An offence of failing to protect a girl from risk of FGM can be committed wholly or partly outside the UK by a person who is a UK national or UK resident.
+An offence of failing to protect a girl from the risk of FGM can be committed wholly or partly outside the UK by a person who is a UK national or a UK resident.
 The extra-territorial offences of FGM are intended to cover taking a girl abroad to be subjected to FGM.

 Under provisions of the law which apply generally to criminal offences, it is also an offence to:

 - aid, abet, counsel or procure a person to commit an FGM offence